The story of PowerOn Midwest

 Route development process

-The project team will start by using data from publicly available sources and federal, state, and local agencies to define a study area.
+We started by using data from publicly available sources and federal, state, and local agencies to define a study area.
 We consider existing utility corridors, existing land use, resource areas, and other data to help identify route opportunities to further refine the study area.

 The preliminary route is a further narrowed area within the route corridor.
 Similar to the route corridor, we will develop the preliminary route based on input gathered during public open houses, input from community members, local leaders, Tribal representatives, and state and federal agencies.
 These factors will assist the project team as we develop the proposed route for permit applications.